 Aloe Vera Gel

-Protect skin from external factors
+Protect the skin against external influences

-i+m Hydro Perform Moisturizing Cream Aloe Vera Pomegranate
+We recommend: i+m Hydro Perform Moisturizing Cream Aloe Vera Pomegranate

 Prevent moisture from evaporating

 Dehydrated skin doesn't lack oil or sebum.
-However, oils and oil-rich creams are good to apply to the skin to prevent moisture from evaporating.
-If you feel that the moisture you feed your skin doesn't stay or disappears quickly, a facial oil might be a good idea.
+However, oils and oil-rich creams are good to apply to the skin to prevent moisture from the skin from evaporating.
+If you feel that the moisture you feed your skin doesn't stay or disappears quickly, a facial oil can be a good idea.
 Use it as is or mix a few drops with your face cream.
-We recommend thin, hydrating, and protective facial oils for dehydrated skin:

 Control humidity

-hang laundry in rooms where you spend the most time (bedroom, living room) instead of in the laundry room.
+hanging up laundry in rooms where you spend the most time (bedroom, living room) instead of in the laundry room.

-use a humidifier, especially when you sleep to help the skin regain moisture.
+using humidifiers, especially when you sleep to help the skin regain moisture.